-The hatred of Jews persists in the twenty-first century in both overt ways – like a shooting at a synagogue or a swastika painted on the side of a building, and subtle ways – such as the perpetuation of Jewish stereotypes or retaliation against Jews in America and Canada for the acts of the Israeli government.
+Today, it can be seen in a shooting at a synagogue, a swastika on a building, the use of Jewish stereotypes or retaliation against Jews globally for the acts of the Israeli government.

-You are not antisemitic if you don't support the State of Israel.
+You are not antisemitic if you don't support actions and policies of the Israeli government.

-However, if Israel is the only country that you demonize, delegitimize, and hold to a double standard, these views may be rooted in antisemitism.
-Often anti-Israel sentiments are used to justify the hatred of Jews writ large or prejudices against Jews are used to demonize the State of Israel.
-These are both forms of antisemitism.
+However, if you use anti-Israel sentiments to justify the hatred of Jews or prejudices against Jews to demonize the State of Israel, these are both forms of antisemitism.